Plan Managers Advocacy Group

 In October 2022, the Minister for the NDIS announced a review of the Scheme to be conducted by an Independent Review Panel.
 The scope of the NDIS Review included the design, operations, and sustainability of the NDIS as well as ways to build a more responsive, supportive, and sustainable market and workforce.

 The Independent Review Panel released the final report in November 2023.
-It consisted of 26 recommendations across all aspects of the NDIS, from scheme design and participation, through to service provider markets and governance.
+It consisted of 26 recommendations across all aspects of the NDIS, from scheme design and participation, through to Service Provider markets and governance.

 Of particular concern for Plan Managers should be: